Classical Analysis of Non-Coherent Dark Matter to Photon Conversion in a Resonant Cavity

-Bosonic dark matter with sub-eV mass, such as axions, axion-like particles, and dark photons, is very interesting from both a theoretical and experimental perspective.
-They could form a substantial part of dark matter today, with nonthermal production mechanisms that result in a large region of possible parameter space.
-Their extremely weak interaction with Standard Model particles makes cavity resonance enhancement crucial to reach the required sensitivity.
+Bosonic dark matter with sub-eV mass, such as axions, axion-like particles, and dark photons, is of great interest from both theoretical and experimental perspectives.
+These particles could constitute a substantial portion of dark matter today, with non-thermal production mechanisms that lead to a broad range of possible parameter spaces.
+Their extremely weak interaction with Standard Model particles makes cavity resonance enhancement essential to achieve the required sensitivity.

+This paper demonstrates that the assumption of a coherent wave is not necessary for cavity resonance experiments, as long as an appropriate readout mechanism is employed.
+The resulting power in the cavity is the same for both coherent and non-coherent waves.
+From a classical perspective, this occurs because the random phases in the non-coherent field cause cross-terms to cancel, leaving only the sum of squared amplitudes.
+The ensemble average of the particles recovers the same mean energy density as in the coherent case.
+Therefore, the signal power holds for both coherent and non-coherent waves.

+This concept becomes clearer from a quantum perspective \cite{Yang:2022uil,Zheng:2024kxn}, where the cavity's boost effects is similar to the Purcell effect, enhancing the density of states near the resonance frequency.
+Thus, transitions are boosted regardless of the coherence of the dark matter wave.
+Experimentally, this allows for longer integrate times without concern for the decoherence of dark matter waves.

-This paper shows that the assumption of a coherent wave is not necessary as long as a suitable readout mechanism is employed.
-Thus, the cavity experiment can be applied to a broader scenario, and the integration time could be longer.
-Combined with the quantum picture and quantum measurement methods \cite{Yang:2022uil}, there should be substantial potential for future development.
+It is important to note that bandwidth and coherence should be considered as independent features in cavity experiments.
+The bandwidth of dark matter waves is crucial to these experiments, while coherence is not.
+Naturally, a non-coherent dark matter wave will produce a non-coherent microwave signal in the cavity, meaning the readout mechanism may need to be adapted (e.g. using a single-photon detector).
+This makes cavity experiments applicable to a broader range of scenarios, and the integration time could be extended.
+Combining this understanding with quantum theory and quantum measurement techniques presents significant potential for future development in cavity experiments.